ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # Donate

-If you end up making some money of the boxes you farm, feel free to return the favor and donate
+If you end up making some money of the boxes you farm, feel free to return the favor and donate to support development

 You do not need an paypal account to donate: